leafsphp/docs/src/modules/views/bareui/index.md

 <!-- markdownlint-disable no-inline-html -->

 Most templating engines out there ship with a nice syntax, handy ways to use expressions, layouts and code blocks, however, there's one problem: speed!
 Bare UI is here to solve that.
 Bare UI is a barebones templating engine focused on speed, speed and more speed!
-It lacks all the syntatic sugar added in other engines like blade, but it also requires no compiling, no caching, just speed!
+It lacks all the syntactic sugar added in other engines like blade, but it also requires no compiling, no caching, just speed!

 ## Installation